 ▶ 36.
 The mission and value system of the RTDI organisation indicate the general principles and objectives, which guide research activities and organisational processes.
 During benchmarking it is important to look at the organisation's original mission, changes in direction and current specialisation as well as the value system behind fulfilling the mission.
 Data about the original mission can reveal the initial principles and objectives that guided the foundation and development of the RTDI organisation.
 The rationale behind this mission gives additional information, which can relate it to relevant factors at that time.
-Data about changes in direction and seven the organisation are used in the seven the additional information.
+Data about changes in direction and development of the RTDI organisation.